Navdevl/turbohustle/content/blog/10-auxiliary-maps-for-precise-tuning.md

 ### 6. Ignition Dwell time depending on Supply Voltage

 The ignition dwell time is the amount of time spent to charge the coils before discharging at spark plugs.
 Having a high ignition dwell time within the design limits will produce a strong spark which is good for combustion.
 On downside having a too high dwell time may lead to the melting of the coil housing and having a very low dwell time leads to a weak spark which can lead to misfire conditions.
+The current in the coil is dependent on the supply voltage and time its actuated.
+Its important to calibrate ignition dwell time with regards to the supply voltage.